csboling/druid/README.md

 > q
 ```

-execute a lua script and enter the REPL from the command line:
+Execute a lua script and enter the REPL from the command line:
 ```
-python3 druid.py examples/test-2.lua
+druid examples/test-2.lua
 ```

-diagnostic logs are written to druid.log
+Diagnostic logs are written to `druid.log`.

-## upload
+## Upload

 ```
 python3 upload.py examples/test-2.lua
 ```

-uploads the provided lua file to crow & stores it in flash to be executed on boot.
+Uploads the provided lua file to crow & stores it in flash to be executed on boot.

-## download
+## Download

 ```
 python3 download.py